Policy Number: 170

 The discount program website and all information concerning the discount program shall reference this policy and include the following disclaimers:

-- Participation by an individual or a business in the discount program does not constitute an endorsement by the university of the individual or business or the products or services offered by the participating provider.
+- Participation by an individual or a business in the discount program does not constitute an endorsement by the University or UT System of the individual or business or the products or services offered by the participating provider.

 - Specific products and services, as well as the discount program itself, are subject to discontinuation at any time.